Renting Out A Room In Your House: A Landlord’s Guide

 8. Track Your Income and Expenses

-Finally, you need to make sure you’re tracking all of your income and expenses related to renting out a room in your house as well as storing important documents for future reference.
+Finally, you need to make sure you’re tracking all of the income and expenses related to renting out a room in your house as well as storing important documents for future reference.

-If you want an easy (and free) way to track your finances and tenancies, create a free account with Landlord Studio.
+If you want an easy (and free) way to stay on top of your finances and tenancies, create a free account with Landlord Studio.

 Alongside award-winning rental accounting tools, you get access to rental listings, tenant screening, rent collection, property maintenance management, document storage, a receipt scanner, task management tools, automated receipts and invoices, and a whole lot more.
 So you can rent your room like a professional.